Blagojevich Conviction Only Partly Reveals Culture of Corruption

 But victory for the defense would be short-lived.
 Prosecutors were convinced they had solid evidence of "years of dirty schemes."
 To maximize the likelihood of convictions, they dropped the racketeering counts against Blagojevich and all counts against his brother.
 This time the former governor took the witness stand for a full week, continuously denying wrongdoing.
 This jury, however, saw more than political back-scratching.
 It convicted him on 17 of 20 counts, including all 11 related to his attempts to sell Obama's Senate seat to the highest bidder.

 In addition to peddling a U.S. Senate seat - he eventually settled on former Illinois Attorney General Roland Burris (now succeeded by Republican Mark Kirk, who won by election last November) - Governor Blagojevich solicited "contributions" for his future career plans.
 In a recorded phone call to SEIU Local 1 (Chicago) chieftain Tom Balanoff, Blagojevich expressed his desire for Obama to set him up with a plum job once his tenure was up; a cabinet-level post or a union-sponsored nonprofit foundation executive job would do.
-When it became clear that the future president wasn't going to arrange this, Blago responded, "They're not willing to give me anything except appreciation.
+When it became clear that the future president wouldn't oblige him, Blago responded: "They're not willing to give me anything except appreciation.
 Fuck them."
 The conversation with Balanoff also prompted this exchange between Blagojevich and prosecutor Reid Schar during the second trial:

 Schar: "You tell Tom Balanoff you want $25 million [in the foundation's fund and then a job there.]